COMPARE TO OTHER COMPONENTS

 Imports IronZip

-' Extract protected ZIP
+' Extract the protected ZIP archive content to a specified directory

 IronZipArchive.ExtractArchiveToDirectory("output.zip", "extracted", "P@ssw0rd")